 You can filter, sort and bulk select to quickly make changes by using the check-box at the top-left to select all products (selects all filtered products if you have a filter applied).
 Or you can select individual product rows with the check-boxes against each product row in the first column.

-Step 3 – Listing Products ↑ Back to top
+Listing Products on eBay ↑ Back to top

 - Select the products you wish to create eBay listings for using check-boxes on the left.
 Remember you can use filters if you wish and select all chosen products with the top check-box.
 (Note, if you have existing eBay listings you want to link so you can sync them from WooCommerce see ‘Link eBay Listings’ in the ‘Additional Views’ section below).

-- Check the marketplace settings in the right-hand columns are all set correctly
+- Check the sales channel settings in the right-hand columns are all set correctly

 - ‘Enable’ and click the ‘Save and Publish to eBay’